How To Dress For A Funeral

 Open-toed high heels can be appropriate, but it would depend on the weather where the end-of-life service is being held.
 Sneakers or other athletic footwear are discouraged as funeral attire unless you need them for orthopedic support.
 Likewise, sandals or flip-flops are not usually appropriate unless the funeral or memorial service is extremely casual or held at a venue, such as a beach, that calls for them.

 Should I Wear A Hat to A Funeral?

 While hats are not a critical element of funeral attire in the United States, dress hats are entirely appropriate and even encouraged in some cultures.
 For men, fedoras, bowlers, or military caps are often worn into the funeral and then removed as a sign of respect.
 For women, a polished hat that complements your attire can be worn throughout the funeral service.
 Big, floppy hats that might call attention or block another mourner's view are not encouraged.
 Baseball caps, trucker hats, or other casual hats are not appropriate unless the item was explicitly requested by the deceased's family.

 When you are selecting jewelry for a funeral service, try to keep it simple.
 Avoid pieces that are likely to clang together or otherwise make excessive noise during the funeral service.
 Err on the side of understated style rather than eye-catching when you dress for the funeral.
 While it is often recommended that ties feature solid, dark colors, muted patterns can also be appropriate.
-For some services, pallbearers may be asked to don white gloves to protect the casket or coffin while it is being transported.
+For some services, pallbearers may be asked to don white gloves to protect the coffin or casket head panels while it is being transported.